Daniel Carcillo: Playing career

 Carcillo recorded 12 goals and 20 assists for 32 points in 76 games in the 2009–10 season with 207 penalty minutes.
-In the 2010 playoffs, Carcillo recorded two goals and four assists for six points in 17 games as the Flyers went to the Stanley Cup Finals and would lose in six games to the Chicago Blackhawks.
+In the 2010 playoffs, Carcillo recorded two goals and four assists for six points in 17 games as the Flyers went to the Stanley Cup Final and would lose in six games to the Chicago Blackhawks.

 In the 2010–11 season, Carcillo played in 57 games with four goals and two assists for six points recorded along with two goals and an assist for three points in all 11 playoff games as the Flyers defeated the Buffalo Sabres in seven games in the opening round before getting swept in the following round by the eventual Stanley Cup champion Boston Bruins.
 In the fourth game, Carcillo engaged in inappropriate conduct with an official after the game ended, resulting in a two-game suspension.

 Carcillo signed a one-year contract with the Chicago Blackhawks on July 1, 2011.
 After missing the first two games of the 2011–12 season (both against the Dallas Stars due to suspension from the previous season's playoffs, Carcillo made his Blachawks and season debut in the third game of the season on October 13 in a 4–3 win over the Winnipeg Jets, recording an assist on a Patrick Kane goal.
 Carcillo's season came to an early end on January 2, 2012, in a game against the Edmonton Oilers.
 In that game, Carcillo was assessed a five-minute major penalty and a game misconduct for boarding and attempting to injure Oilers defenceman Tom Gilbert.
 Both Carcillo and Gilbert were injured on the play, and Carcillo was suspended for seven games.
 Carcillo, however, tore the anterior cruciate ligament (ACL) in his left knee on the play, and underwent surgery four days later, costing him the rest of the season.
 On March 12, 2012, Carcillo signed a two-year contract extension with the Blackhawks through to the 2013–14 season.